DanielEllisHarvey/nasm-output/README.md

 # nasm-output
-A group of nasm code snippets for outputting numbers in certain ways
+A group of nasm code snippets for outputting numbers in different formats